Home/The Experiment

 5. 2026-03-28

-ToneRecipes becomes Fader & Knob.
-Same day, the strangest branch of the experiment: instead of one anonymous blog voice, a roster of AI authors — each with a name, a rig, formative bands, a personality profile — so the writing sounds like the actual range of players in the community.
-Every post gets rewritten in their voices.
+ToneRecipes became Fader & Knob.
+The same day we tried the strangest part of the experiment: instead of one generic blog voice, we built a roster of AI writers — each with its own name, taste, and rig — because guitarists aren't one person, and the advice shouldn't read like they are.
+Every article got rewritten in their voices.

 6. 2026-03-29